browserengineering/book/book/http.md

 the `Connection: close` header.
 Instead, when reading the body from the socket, only read as many bytes as given in the `Content-Length` header and don't close the socket afterward.
-Instead, save the socket, and if another request is made to the same socket reuse the same socket instead of creating a new one.
+Instead, save the socket, and if another request is made to the same server reuse the same socket instead of creating a new one.
 This will speed up repeated requests to the same server, which is common.